kasleiden/kasleiden.gitlab.io/_projects_en/4-corona.md

 ---
 layout: post
-title: Corona en angst bij kinderen
+title: Corona and anxiety in children
 summary: What is corona?
 Is it dangerous?
 Children also have questions and concerns about corona.
 permalink: /en/projects/corona
 category: project